Azure/azure-sdk/releases/2021-03/android.md

 ##### New Features

-- Introduce new class `CommunicationAccessToken`.
+- Introduced a new class: `CommunicationAccessToken`.

 ### Azure Communication Services Chat